Frequently Asked Questions

 What Ryan White Programs are offered in the State of South Dakota?

-The State of South Dakota receives funding statewide for Part B of the Ryan White federal grant and eastern South Dakota has funding for Part C of the Ryan White grant.
+The State of South Dakota receives funding statewide for Part B of the Ryan White grant and Eastern South Dakota also has funding available for Part C of the Ryan White grant.

 What is HIV?